jkramr/movierating/README.md

 Thanks to Spring HATEOAS, the service provides easy access to the state:

-**NB** JSONView plugin for chrome is highly recommended: https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc/related?hl=en
+**NB!** JSONView plugin for chrome is highly recommended: https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc/related?hl=en

-Movie API will be available at `localhost:8080/movies{?page,size,sort}`
+Movie API will be available at `http://localhost:8080/movies` + `{?page,size,sort}`

-Movie search API reference will be available at `localhost:8080/movies/search`
+Movie search API reference will be available at `http://localhost:8080/movies/search`

-Current rankings available at `localhost:8080/movies/rankings`
+Current rankings available at `http://localhost:8080/movies/rankings`

 ##Bonus: